 In the previous two blogs in this series I showed how solving an apparently simple problem about loading a lot of data into RAM using mmap() also turned out to require a solution that improved CPU use across cores.
 In this blog, I’ll show how we dealt with the bottleneck problems that ensued, and finally, […]

-We got a call from a bioinformatics group at a European university.
-The problem appeared simple, how to usemmap() to load a large data set into RAM all at once.
-OK, no problem I thought...
+A few months ago, we received a phone call from a bioinformatics group at a European university.
+The problem they were having appeared very simple.
+They wanted to know how to usemmap() to be able to load a large data set into RAM at once.
+OK I thought, no problem, I can handle that one. […]

 Introduction In the previous article we gave an overview of the process for creating a custom aspect and showed how to create (most of) the front end functionality.
 In this article we shall continue building our custom aspect by implementing the corresponding backend types, registering the types and setting up communication from the frontend to […]